 - Staffing needs and skills

-- Training and reskilling success stories
+- Training and reskilling stories (good and bad)

 - Collaborative internal relationships for e-resources support